 Although this is not to say that discrimination based upon such fundamental differences does not occur, it is merely to suggest that individuals found to be practicing such political incorrectness are subject to applicable fines and penalties.

-Note: Most recently, the prevalent type of racism commonly occurring in the
+Note: Most recently, the prevalent type of racism commonly occurring in the United States is that against people of Middle Eastern descent.

 D. Roots of Racism